 Perhaps I wasn’t being overly truthful, there is one other tool to use in your struggles and it is perhaps the most fun, co-op.
 2 players can join up as their favorite turtle (unless they both favor the same one) and dish out the punishment together.
 Luckily, if your favorite turtle is already being used there is no drawback to using a different one.
 Unlike a lot of other turtle games the attack range isn’t influenced by the actual weapon, so there is no need to use Donatello if you don’t like him just for the additional reach that a bo staff normally provides…Raphael fans rejoice.
 It is a little unfortunate that there was no feature implemented to plug in a multi-tap and have a 4 player game going but that’s forgivable as the game provides enough fun for 2 players to top any number of many ‘best of’ co-op lists, Radical!

 I want to make a note here.
 This is the definitive version.
-The arcade cabinet is prettier but does not contain all of the extra content, The “Re-Shelled” version on modern consoles is a remake of that same arcade cabinet, and the less said about the Genesis Hyperstone Heist the better.
+The arcade cabinet is prettier but does not contain all of the extra content, The “Re-Shelled” version on modern consoles is a remake of that same arcade cabinet, and Hyperstone Heist was at best a consolation prize for Genesis owners.
 So if you are not playing the SNES version, know that you are missing out.

 If you haven’t already guessed it, I love this game and can recommend it to anyone.
 Normally I would say if you like beat em ups, arcade games, or Ninja Turtles you should play it.
 In this case I would say if you like video games at all, check it out.
 You will only be the happier you did if you try it co-op with a friend.
 Since I couldn’t squeeze it anywhere else in the review I guess I will just close with a, Cowabunga Dude!